ocpp-balanz/balanz/tests/README.md

 So, start the tests and do something else while they run!

+Warning: To be honest, the timings typically make the pytest runs fail.
+So, for now, the best way is to run them using the "trick" described at the start of the test files and run with `python`.

 ## Testing single charger - normal operations

 Simple tests covered by test_single.py.
 Assumings running `ocpp` instance mimicing charger `TACW225426G463`